-However, with the nation gradually opening up, MAHE too decided to begin the process of calling students back.
-In December, the third and fourth years of MIT were called back, along with the students of MIC, as well as KMC and other Health Sciences colleges.
+However, as the nation gradually came out of the second wave, MAHE too decided to begin the process of calling students back.
+In September, the fourth years of MIT were called back, along with the students of MIC, as well as KMC and other Health Sciences colleges.

-That said, Covid-19 continues to affect people from all over the country, albeit less severely now than in the thick of last year.
+That said, COVID-19 continues to affect people from all over the country, albeit less severely now than in the thick of the first six months this year.
 Many are justified in their nervousness about returning to campus.
 While we cannot quell your fears, we have attempted to break down what you can do to ensure your safety.
 After all, staying safe in Manipal will require a collective effort from both the administration and us students.

 Here’s a guide on what to pack, what precautions to take and a brief summary of what to expect when you reach the MIT Campus.